axelayala1988/ace/user-skel/repos/monaco/README.md

 Next up, we need to integrate Jenkins with Gitea, and allow it to scan all branches automatically.

-In order to do so, navigate to Jenkins and make sure that you are inside the `monaco-gitops-demo` folder.
-At the left side of the screen click on `New Item` and select `Gitea Organization`.
+In order to do so, navigate to Jenkins and make sure that you are inside the `demo-monaco-gitops` folder.
+At the left side of the screen click on `New Item` and select `Multibranch Pipeline`.
 Name the item `ace`.

+In the section `Branch Sources`:
+1. Click on `Add source` and select `Gitea`
+2. The Gitea server should be automatically selected
+3. Select the `dynatrace/******` credentials
+4. Under Owner, fill in `demo`
+5. The Repository `monaco` should be automatically selected
+6. The rest in this section can be left as default

-In the `Projects` section:
+In the section `Build Configuration`:
-1. Ensure that the `gitea-ace-box` server has been selected
-2. Set the proper `Credentials` to `dynatrace/*****`.
-3. Set the owner to `ace`
+1. Leave the mode to `by Jenkinsfile`
-4. Under `Project Recognizers`, set the `Pipeline Jenkinsfile Script Path` to `monaco.Jenkinsfile`
+2. Set the Script Path to: `monaco.Jenkinsfile`

 Click on `Save`

-This will now scan all the repositories in the `ace` organization in gitea, and look for a `monaco.Jenkinsfile`, and if found it will process it.
+This will now scan all the repositories in the `demo` organization in gitea, and look for a `monaco.Jenkinsfile`, and if found it will process it.

-After a minute, if you go into Jenkins in the `monaco-gitops-demo` folder and open the `ace` folder, you will find one repository listed: `monaco`.
+After a minute, if you go into Jenkins in the `demo-monaco-gitops` folder and open the `ace` folder, you will find one repository listed: `monaco`.

 Open this repository and you will see two branches listed: